 Everybody uses lists as if they were the best thing since sliced bread.

-The SEO community is as always on the forefront of early adopting.
-Twitter lists is SEO 2.0 at it's best.
-Let's dive in the Twitter list game.
+The SEO community is as always on the forefront and has been early adopting.
+Twitter lists is SEO 2.0 at it’s best.
+Let’s dive in the Twitter list game.
 This is my concise Twitter lists for SEO how to:

 - Make lists public.
 This may seem obvious but just to remind you: private lists won’t get seen by others or indexed by Google

 - Don’t add just everybody to a list, be choosy.
 I won’t follow a list that makes me add 200 or more new followers.
 I rather subscribe to a list of 40 “best of” Twitter users